 The Star K Kashrus agency, on their website states the following:

-320) Q: You say that when cooking food and if you eat less than a Reviis [if not doing so for pleasure] a bracha is not required.
+320) Q: You say that when cooking food and you taste less than a Reviis [if not doing so for pleasure] a bracha is not required.
 Does this mean that if you make a bracha it is a bracha levatala?

 A: Yes, if a Bracha is not required and you recite one anyway it is indeed a Bracha L’Vatalah.

-322) Q: in the 23 Tammuz halachos you wrote about achila gasa.When it comes to melaveh malka, I’ve seen written that if it would be achila gasa then one can fulfill the obligation with mezonos or fruits.
-What is the achila gasa line?
-And is eating mezonos or fruit a hetter or l’chatchila?
+322) Q: You wrote about achila gasa: "When it comes to melaveh malka, I’ve seen written that if it would be achila gasa [ to wash and eat bread] then one can fulfill the obligation with mezonos or fruits."

 A: Yes, if one cannot wash for Melava malka he/she should at least eat some Mezonos or fruit, and drink something hot.
 It is obviously, L’Chatchila, better to wash on bread if possible.

-323) Q: Some well-intentioned yidden, in the stressful moments before the bakery closes on shabbat, have the unfortunate practice of pushing ahead in line.
-Can Hamotzei be recited on challah which has been purchased by “stealing” a place in line?
-And what about if they have, more directly, “stolen” the last Challah (because they bought the last one) – can they even recite hamotzee now?
+323) Q: Some well-intentioned yidden, in the stressful moments before the bakery closes on Erev shabbos, have the unfortunate practice of pushing ahead in line.
+Can Hamotzi be recited on challah which has been purchased by “stealing” a place in line?
+And what about if they have, more directly, “stolen” the last Challah (because they bought the last one) – can they even recite hamotzi now?

-A: Although the practice of cutting a line or making a dash to buy the last Chalah when someone else was first is a rude and wrong practice, it does not make the Challah purchased a “stolen” Chalah, and a bracha must be receited when eating the challah.
+A: Although the practice of cutting a line or making a dash to buy the last Challah when someone else was first is a rude and wrong practice and likely also a Chilul Hashem, it does not make the Challah purchased a “stolen” Challah, and a bracha may and must be recited when eating the challah.

 324) Q: Does a person have to to teshuva for a sin that was done unintentionally (B’Shogeg)?